ziegcom/python/zerk/README.md

 - needs "kill monster with the tool"
 - needs a goal / exit-condition
 - serialize world parameters out of main() into world.json
+- flying/climbing monsters should be able to pass rubble
+- needs combat system (hit points, hit dice, equipping weapons etc)
+- player should have weight limit

 ## 2.0